-This course is a continuation of the skills practiced in STS 2175C with continued supervised, practical hands-on and observational experiences in the clinical area.
-During this rotation, students will rotate throughout the operating room, as well as other surgical and non-surgical departments, including the obstetrics delivery room, emergency room, and the out-patient surgery department.
-Prerequisites: STS 2174, STS 2175.
-Lecture Hours: 0 Lab Hours: 0 Clinical Hours: 350 Outside Hours: 0
+This 150-hour course is designed to provide the student with supervised, practical hands-on and observational experiences in the clinical area.
+As part of the experience, students may rotate throughout various departments within the clinical area including the main operating room, labor and delivery and outpatient surgery.
+Prerequisites: STS 2175.
+Lecture Hours: 0 Lab Hours: 0 Clinical Hours: 150 Outside Hours: 0